 Nah was forced to grow up at a very young age and forced to act more mature than she really is in an attempt to be accepted by humans like her foster family.
 Her childlike nature really only comes out in her romantic supports, where her lack of social skills and her terror of being alone again is pretty apparent.
 (Which also might explain Nah's very aggressive and Out of Character reaction to Inigo - since he's a known womanizer, she likely snapped at the mere idea of being cheated on and kinda, uh, lost it.)

-Morgan's got amnesia and many not even come from the same timeline (though personally I think so since any sibling supports mention that they remember Morgan), so s/he doesn't apply here.
+Morgan's got amnesia and many not even come from the same timeline (though personally I think so since any sibling supports mention that they remember Morgan), so they don't apply here.

 According to the Future of Despair DLC though, they have it just as bad, or even worse than the other children.
-Their devotion to their Avatar parent is twisted into denial of their his/her "death" by Grima's possession, thus serving Grima in place of him/her.
+Their devotion to their Avatar parent is twisted into denial of their their "death" by Grima's possession, thus serving Grima in place of them.
 They are both paranoid and unshakably loyal, a frightening take on their clever and affectionate nature in the actual storyline.

 Though Morgan's amnesia can still factor into this idea, as male Morgan does mention in a couple supports that his amnesia is specifically why he manages to stay so cheerful.
 He doesn't remember how bad things were before, so of course he's so energetic all the time!